-Scientific Analysis and Identification

-Sec.
-412. Forensic Science Program Authority - REVISED
+Scientific Analysis and Identification - Laboratory Operations Sec.
+412(1)-(2).
+Forensic Science Program Authority - REVISED

-Requires the department to provide forensic testing services and to maintain ASCLD/LAB accreditation.
+Requires MSP to provide forensic testing services and to maintain ASCLD/LAB accreditation.
 Executive - retains.
-House - expands the list of legal authorities under which the department provides forensic science services; retains accreditation requirement.
+House - includes list of legal authorities under which MSP provides forensic science services; retains accreditation requirement.
+Senate - adds language stating the purpose of the forensic science program.
+Conference - includes the list of legal authorities under which MSP provides forensic science services, adds language describing the MSP forensic science services; retains the ASCLD/LAB accreditation requirement, but also allows for accreditation by other FBI-designated accrediting agencies.

 Sec.
-412a.
+412(3)-(6).
 Forensic Science Performance Information - REVISED

 Requires the department to maintain an average 55-day turnaround time for processing evidence, to develop a plan to reach an average 30-day turnaround, and to report on changes to the department's protocol for retaining and purging DNA samples and records.
 Executive - retains.
 House - retains 55-day requirement, specifies that the 30-day turnaround should be achieved by December 31, 2016, and requires quarterly information on the forensics backlog (by discipline) and staffing levels.
+Senate - retains and establishes a goal of reducing the firearms backlog by 20% and reducing the toxicology backlog by 15%.
+Conference - retains the 55-day requirement, and specifies the 30-day turnaround time should be achieved by December 31, 2016; requires quarterly information on the forensics backlog (by discipline) and staffing levels; establishes a goal of reducing the firearms backlog by 20% and the toxicology backlog by 15%.